 type: chart

-api: tie
+api: myapi

 api-parameters: